josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 </code-example>

-There is no longer a reference to `template` and, therefore, nothing to trouble the compiler when it later interprets the *collector's* output in `.metadata.json`.
+There is no longer a reference to `template` and, therefore, nothing to trouble the compiler when it later interprets the output of the *collector* in `.metadata.json`.

 You can take this example a step further by including the `template` constant in another expression: